hellerve/mimir/README.md

 A zepto native extension.

 Mímir is one of the nordic Gods of knowledge.
-This library aims to be a database wrapper.
-It currently only works with PostgreSQL and it is not even done.
+This library aims to be a database wrapper that brings its own little DSL.
+It currently only works with PostgreSQL, MySQL, and Sqlite and it is not done yet.
 Nonetheless, I release it to the world right now as a RFC.

 ## Installation